 Bacteria transfer genes back and forth very easily.
 This means the Bt toxin gene gets into your dog’s own bacteria and he’ll have a Bt toxin factory in his gut that will operate for the rest of his life.
 The toxin can also continue through generations, because the mother passes it on to her puppies through the placenta.

 This applies to you too.
-For example, if you get a steak in a restaurant, it was likely fed GMO corn, so you will get the gene through the meat.
+For example, if you get a steak in a restaurant, it was likely fed GMO corn, so you’ll get the gene through the meat.
 Bt toxin then creates endocrine disrupting chemicals in the body and it’s very dangerous.

 The reason they created GMOs was to prevent damage to crops, with the goal of making crops cheaper to feed more people.
 In theory, that’s a good goal.
 Except it’s not what happened.